top of page

 As a countertenor, Josh maintains an active profile as a soloist and chorister.
 He has performed as a soloist and abroad in Mexico, Italy, Chile, and the United States.
 Solo performances include works by Bach, Britten, Buxtehude, Charpentier, Handel, Mozart, Pärt, Spears, Vivaldi and more.
 Past solo engagements include Bernstein's Chichester Psalms with the Central Ohio Symphony, alto solos in Mendelssohn's Elijah with baritone Nathan Gunn in the title role, and interdisciplinary performances of Pergolesi's Stabat Mater with the Jessica Lang Dance Company.
 A lover of new music, he has sung premieres of song cycles, choral works, and roles in opera and oratorio.
 Works include the premiere of Latens Deitas by French-Armenian composer Michel Petrossian and the staged role of Saint Bernard in Robert Kyr's oratorio Paradiso, later released by Albany Records.

 As a music director, he has experience conducting musical theatre and opera.
 Dr. Boggs was one of the first to organize and conduct an interdisciplinary performance of Craig Hella Johnson’s oratorio Considering Matthew Shepard in February of 2019 at Notre Dame.
 His thesis on the same work won the award for Best Doctoral Thesis from Sacred Music at Notre Dame.
-On Sundays, you will find him at St. Paul’s Episcopal Cathedral in downtown Des Moines, where he serves as Assistant Choirmaster.

 bottom of page